Envision. Aspire. Achieve.

 “Create the Story of You” Elementary Curriculum

-Ten staff—including AACPS guidance counselors, special educators, reading specialists, and teachers—are trained to deliver the program and assess children using the Devereaux DESSA SEL evaluation tool.
+A staff of eight AACPS guidance counselors, special educators, reading specialists, and teachers are trained to deliver the program and assess children using the Devereaux DESSA SEL evaluation tool.

 The 2016 Pilot Elementary Team (left to right): Meredith Adams Krissoff, Lindsey Ells, Michele Rensler, program developer Nancy Clifford, Emilia Gonzalez